 Grant applications will be accepted from organizations that are located in or serve the people of Vermont.
 Organizations must be tax-exempt under Section 501(c)(3) of the Internal Revenue Code or be a public agency or municipality in the state of Vermont.
 Nonprofit organizations or community groups who do not have 501(c)(3) status may apply for grant awards if another tax-exempt organization acts as a fiscal sponsor.

 Typically, applications will be accepted from one lead organization in association with one or more additional partner organizations.
 Under exceptional circumstances, organizations may apply without partner organizations; their proposal will be considered if it otherwise meets the criteria above.

-Click here to view the Spring 2016 Innovations and Collaborations grants.
+Click here to view the Fall 2016 Innovations and Collaborations grants.